 - 3.1.
 The Executive Committee, at its meeting held on 22 September 2010, approved the implementation of an extended model for Corporate Asset Management from 2011.
-This included developing Asset Plans across several service areas, in line with CiPFA guidance, and summarised, under an overarching Corporate Asset Management Plan, which demonstrates how each area supports corporate objectives.
+This included developing Asset Plans across several service areas, in line with Chartered Institute of Public Finance and Accountancy (CiPFA) guidance, and summarised, under an overarching Corporate Asset Management Plan, which demonstrates how each area supports corporate objectives.
 The Service Areas are Property, Housing, ICT, Roads Infrastructure and Fleet. - 3.2.
 The Corporate Asset Management Plan (AMP) is reviewed annually and, being the Council's single largest asset group, the Roads Asset Management Plan (RAMP) is a key element of the corporate document. - 3.3.
 The development of RAMPs across Scotland provides an excellent example of collaborative working across all 32 councils.
 A 4-year project, in which all councils participated, was completed in 2016.
 The good progress achieved is now being developed further via a successor project in which all Scottish councils are again participating. - 3.4.
-The main purpose of developing the RAMP is to: - - ♦ Ensure we have a sound knowledge of the extent and condition of our main asset groups - Understand where any knowledge gaps exist and consider how these might be addressed - ♦ Understand the level of current investment on each asset group and the associated condition trend
+The main purpose of developing the RAMP is to:- - ensure we have a sound knowledge of the extent and condition of our main asset groups - understand where any knowledge gaps exist and consider how these might be addressed - understand the level of current investment on each asset group and the associated condition trend